Cancer of the vulva affects the external female genital organs, including the clitoris, vaginal lips and the opening to the vagina.

 Radiation Therapy for Vulvar Cancer

-Even if the surgeon removes all the cancer visible at the time of surgery, some patients may be given chemotherapy or radiation therapy after surgery.
+Even if the surgeon removes all the cancer visible at the time of surgery, some patients may be given further treatment such as chemotherapy or radiation therapy after surgery.
 This further treatment helps kill any remaining cancer cells.
 Learn more about radiation therapy at Memorial Hermann.